pschiffe/pcs/README.md

 pcs property set stonith-enabled=false
 ```

-You can view and modify your cluster in the web ui even when you created it in cli, but you need to add it there first (Add existing).
+You can view and modify your cluster in the web UI even if you created it using the CLI.
+However, you need to add it to the web UI first (select 'Add existing').